Important Notice Regarding COVID-19 (Vaccinations, Testing, Treatment ) and UC SHIP

 or use your UC SHIP Mobile App to access Anthem’s website, your health insurance ID card, SHC and other Wellness, Health and Counseling Services websites and other useful health related information.

-UC SHIP Referral Guidelines and Requirements for 2018-19
+UC SHIP Referral Guidelines and Requirements

-Students who are planning to be away from campus for extended periods of time (e.g., internships, fellowships, study abroad, foreign travel, etc...) should visit the Anthem website to select in-network primary care, specialty care, hospital, urgent care and other providers who are in the locality in which they'll be visiting or staying.
+Students who are planning to be away from campus for extended periods of time due to remote learning or for other reasons (e.g., internships, fellowships, study abroad, foreign travel, etc...) should visit the Anthem website to select in-network primary care, specialty care, hospital, urgent care and other providers who are in the locality in which they'll be visiting or staying.
 Students are then asked to provide SHC Insurance Services department with the provider contact information (e.g., name, address, telephone and fax numbers) prior to scheduling appointments to ensure that referral authorizations are sent to the providers in advance of services being rendered.
 For study abroad and foreign travel for any purpose, students are strongly encouraged to contact Anthem's BlueCard PPO Program prior to travelling abroad in order to effectively plan for and/or make arrangements for medical care should it become necessary.

 Exceptions to the Referral Requirements

-All non-emergency services provided outside of SHC must receive a "referral authorization" from SHC subject to the AY 2018-19 referral requirements or your claim will be denied.
+All non-emergency services provided outside of SHC must receive a "referral authorization" from SHC subject to the referral requirements or your claim will be denied.
 The following medical services DO NOT require a referral authorization from Student Health Center:

 - When services are rendered by non-SHC providers during Winter Break.
 Although a referral is not required, students are strongly encouraged to delay seeking medical treatment for non-urgent and non-emergency conditions until SHC reopens particularly if the student has not consulted with their SHC primary care provider.
+However, students should not delay non-urgent/non-emergency care if they are living out-of-area and remote learning due to COVID-19.

 - Pharmacy services